Middle-East And Africa Paints And Coatings Market Analysis by Mordor Intelligence

 Middle-East And Africa Paints And Coatings Market Report Scope

-Paints and coatings protect the interiors and exteriors of homes from scorching summers, cold winters, soaking rain, and UV radiation, among other things.
-The market is segmented by resin type, technology, end-user industry, and geography.
-By resin type, the market is segmented into acrylic, alkyd, polyurethane, epoxy, polyester, and other resin types.
-By technology, the market is segmented into water-borne, solvent-borne, radiation cure, and other technologies.
-By end-user industry, the market is segmented into architectural, automotive, wood, industrial, and other end-user industries.
-The report also covers the market size and forecast for the Middle-east and African paints and coatings market in 13 countries across the region.
-For each segment, the market sizing and forecasts have been done based on value (USD million).
+The coatings market is segmented by resin type, technology, end-user industry, and geography.
+By resin type, the market is segmented into acrylic, alkyd, polyurethane, epoxy, polyester, and others (including silicone, vinyl, and fluoropolymer).
+By technology, the market is segmented into water-borne, solvent-borne, powder coating, and UV-cured coating.
+By end-user industry, the market is segmented into architectural, automotive, industrial wood, protective, transportation, general industrial, and packaging.
+The report also covers the market size and forecasts for the market in 14 countries across the region.
+For each segment, the market sizing and forecasts have been done based on revenue (USD).

 | Acrylic |